 Parties That May Be Held Responsible in a Truck Accident Claim

-Any of the following parties may be found to be partially or fully at fault for a Virginia truck accident:
+Any of the following parties may be found to be partially or fully at fault for a Charlottesville truck accident:

 - Truck drivers – The truck driver may be at fault if the driver was distracted, intoxicated, dangerously drowsy, violating traffic laws, or acting negligently when the truck accident occurred.